 Creating your pamphlet in Microsoft Publisher Step-by-step directions here

 Creating your pamphlet in Microsoft Word Step-by-step Directions here

 - Save your pamphlet to your number.

-- Go to the Help Desk to find a librarian.
+- Go to the Circulation Desk to find a librarian.
 Tell her which program you used: Publisher or Word

 Forensic Science Careers ebook

 To find this ebook, scroll down to the GVRL widget and type in careers in forensic science.